jimhopp-lookout/testlab/README.md

     $ tl container recycle -n server-www-1

-We can run setup against a clone as well (note: running `build`, calls `up`, which would revert us back to a non-cloned container and we would not want this to happen):
+We can run provision against a clone as well (note: running `build`, calls `up`, which would revert us back to a non-cloned container and we would not want this to happen):

-    $ tl container setup -n server-www-1
+    $ tl container provision -n server-www-1

 ## Network Routes